 This week I give the full Radio Derb treatment to the ructions in New York City following the grand jury decision in the Eric Garner case.

-Those events came to a head December 20th
+Those events came to a head December 20th, as I relate:

 The full Radio Derb playbill: